 In recent years, Turmeric has been promoted from just a humble ingredient in curry dishes to taking its place on the menu of most hipster cafes and on the priority order list of natural health practitioners.
-In this article, I'm going to tell you more about its absorption, other health benefits and promising research on Turmeric.
+In this article, I will tell you more about its absorption, other health benefits and promising research on Turmeric.

-The active ingredient in turmeric is Curcumin, which gives turmeric its distinctly golden colour.
-Turmeric gives flavour and beautiful colour to many interesting dishes like Turmeric Latte (also known as Golden Milk), smoothies, soup and scrambled eggs/tofu.
+The active ingredient in Turmeric is Curcumin, which gives Turmeric its distinctive golden colour.
+Turmeric gives flavour and beautiful colour to many interesting dishes like Turmeric Latte (also known as Golden Milk), smoothies, soup, and scrambled eggs/tofu.

 Health benefits of Turmeric